mautic/mautic-wordpress/README.md

 ```
 [mautic type="content" slot="slot_name"]Default content to display in case of error or unknown contact.[/mautic]
-[mauticcontent slot="slot_name"]Default content to display in case of error or unknown contact.[/mauticcontent]
 ```

 Replace the "slot_name" with the slot name you'd like to load.
 This corresponds to the slot name you defined when building your campaign and adding the "Request Dynamic Content" contact decision.